 - Demonstrate your professional achievements as well as your contribution to the broader society.
 Include details of extracurricular activities such as charity work, competitions, committee work, training workshops for students and professionals, working for professional institutions and writing research papers.
 Detail these activities, their impacts and any awards received.

-In your presentation know that your message is not what you did or how you did it but whyyou did it and how you impacted people around you.
-History or a technical review means nothing if you can’t integrate it with what you are trying to say about you.
-Remember, Technology is only a very small component of Engineering Leadership.
+- In your presentation know that your message is not what you did or how you did it but why you did it and how you impacted people around you.
+A historical or technical review means nothing if you can’t integrate it with what you are trying to say about you.
+Remember, technology is only a very small component of engineering leadership.
 People are by far the largest factor.

-Don’t just present to the panel.
-Engage them to draw out the questions you want them to ask.
+- Don’t just present to the panel.
+Engage them in drawing out the questions you want them to ask.
 Your Q&A session should never be regarded as a passive exercise.

 - Be prepared to talk about your achievements when you were 7 years old!
 You can be asked questions about your very early life and travel experiences – things that may not feature on your CV.
 Also, be prepared to discuss technical details of your projects as well as your leadership experience.